davidrumseymapcenter/student-docs/_pages/emergencies.md

 ## Panic Button

 We have a panic button for you to use in case of an emergency.
 Information about using it is shared with you during your onboarding.
 If you have questions, please feel free to ask at anytime.

+## Emergency Contacts

+If you need to contact Rumsey Center staff during or outside of your shift, you can find their contact information [here](https://docs.google.com/spreadsheets/d/1ZDMVhTT-RPoasA0shIQwPFF9iCG1058KBWnVhlFHv8k/edit?gid=0#gid=0).